Traveling with your family is one of the best ways to bond with your kids. Seeing new places and creating shared memories are priceless.

 Well, not really.

 Now, discount airlines tend to get a bad rap.
+Plus, sometimes you get screwed on a cheap flight with high baggage fees.
 But if you go into the booking process with a little knowledge, your budget airline travel experience can be really successful.

-Check out these 6 travel hacks for booking low fares- and avoiding the annoying fees- on Frontier.
+Check out these 6 travel hacks for saving money on your next Frontier Airlines flight.

 Tip: Have a large family?
 You can purchase up to 6 Discount Den fares on your reservation as long as you are traveling with the group.